[VoxSpace Selects] Happy 50th to Goopy-Bagha- Satyajit Ray’s simpletons in an enchanted land

 Let Not The Politics Subside In Goopy-Bagha!

-Contrary to popular opinions, the world of Goopy-Bagha is far from being utopian one, and it is perhaps the same contradiction that Aldous Huxley imposed on readers with Brave New World.
+Contrary to popular opinions, the world of Goopy-Bagha is far from being utopian one, it is perhaps the same contradiction that Aldous Huxley imposed on readers with Brave New World.
 Shundi is ruled by Goopy-Bagha, once outcasts and now invested in leading a globetrotter’s lives better than their kingly duties.
-They have managed to bargain two royal borne princesses in exchange for their magic.
+They have managed to bargain two princesses, royal borne, in exchange for their magic.
 But how exactly Goopy and Bagha have managed to do their conjugal duties looms in dark.
-One ponders if the administration of Shundi should be controlled by two lenient kings with their heads in the clouds?
-Probabilities of dissent manifest itself in multitude; however, owing to the lack of sequels, fans can only speculate about the fate of Goopy-Bagha!
+One ponders whether the administration of Shundi should be controlled by two lenient kings with their heads in the clouds?
+Probabilities of dissent manifest itself in multitude, however, owing to the lack of sequels, fans can only speculate about the fate of Goopy-Bagha!

-Ray has always maintained to show the rift between science and society (especially an agrarian one) where science can be subverted to send its subjects into a perpetual state of happy forgetfulness, numbing all their senses to dictatorship and loot.
+Ray has always maintained to show the rift between science and society (especially an agrarian one) where its usages can be subverted to send its subjects into a perpetual state of happy forgetfulness, numbing all their senses to dictatorship and loot.
 The lingering effects of scientific experiments like “brainwash” is almost like a tranquilizer, deadening the feelings of doubt, dissent, and knowledge, and producing an infantile state of happiness and innocence.
-The metamorphosis from monarchy to democracy remains perennial; in this land of magic there is no ultimate salvation or no redemption from mortal blemishes and Goopy and Bagha are a fleeting silver lining if not humankind’s Good Shepherd.
+The metamorphosis from monarchy to democracy remains perennial; in this land of magic there is no ultimate salvation, no redemption from mortal blemishes; Goopy and Bagha might appear as a silver lining, if not humankind’s Good Shepherd.